 Cut away the dark green parts and the hairy root end, where most of the dirt is.
 Then slice it and put it into a sieve and run some cold water over it, swishing with your fingers, to remove any dirt that might linger.
 Now, honestly, most of the leeks I find in the supermarket are pretty clean, but the farmer’s market is a whole ‘nother story.
 So as with all cooking, take a look, see how much work you need to do, then just, as they say, do it.

 There is nothing better than a fresh crouton.
 OK…maybe a few things, but a piece of bread, fried in butter, baked in the oven to delectable soft crispness?
 Come-on.
 It’s good..right?
-You can use a pre made crouton, if you must, but in reality, it’s not hard to make your own, you’ve probably got some left-over bread from something, so go for it.
-French bread, Italian bread, even sour dough breads will work in this soup.
-A slow oven (not more then 350 degrees) plus the initial sauté in the pan is the key to a good crouton.
+You can use a pre-made crouton if you must, but in reality, it’s not hard to make your own, you’ve probably got some left-over bread from something, so go for it.
+French bread, Italian bread, even sourdough bread will work in this soup.
+A slow oven (not more than 350 degrees) plus the initial sauté in the pan is the key to a good crouton.
 Get it just to the edge of being done, turn off the oven, let it sit in the still hot oven for about 5 minutes, then remove it.
 You are looking for a crispy edge with a still chewable middle.
 Perfect.

 Melt the butter in a heavy large Dutch oven over medium-low heat.
 Add the leek, onion, red onion, green onion, shallot, celery and garlic.
 Saute until translucent; about 8 minutes.
 Add the Sherry; simmer until the liquid evaporates.
 Add the potato and broth; simmer until the potato is very tender, about 20 minutes.